backpack: Olympic Peninsula – High Divide

 On this five day backpacking trip, we survived needing to use first aid for a deep cut in the first 30 minutes of the trip, 1.5″ of torrential rain overnight at Deer Lake, a forgotten spoon, sunburns, never-ending rock stairs, and crossing a crazy earthquake damaged trail that required scrambling on huge slabs of broken rock with large gaps in the ground.

 We also had epic views along the ridges of the High Divide, clear & sunny weather, MOUNT OLYMPUS, dipping in Lunch Lake, seeing the Milky Way and shooting stars, sightings of marmots, a cute deer family, and tons of laughter.

 Day 1: Sol Duc trailhead to Deer Lake

 The drive to the trailhead from Portland was about 5 hours long and included a stop at the ranger station in Port Angeles to pick up our permits.
 I reserved the campsites on the day the permitting process opened and we had our own bear canisters (required for this trip), but we needed to stop to get the official permit.
 The parking lot at the trailhead was full but we lucked out and got a spot so we didn’t have to park along the road and walk back.
 Sol Duc Falls is a popular destination, so most people were just hiking the first 0.8 miles to the falls.
 Once we passed the viewpoint for the falls, we saw very few people for the rest of the hike.

-Just after we turned and started ascending, one of my friends tripped on a root and fell, hitting a sharp rock that made a deep cut in her lower arm.
+Just after we turned and started ascending, one of my friends tripped on a root and fell, hitting a sharp rock that made a deep cut in her upper arm.
 We immediately went into first aid mode, cleaning the wound and closing it up with butterfly strips.
 Not the best way to start the trip for sure!
 We hoped that we had made the right decision in continuing on… (by the end of the trip, the cut had healed considerably and she was fine!)